Posted on August 21, 2015

-Missouri allows a person to knowingly possess a concealable firearm in a vehicle if it is: 1) not readily accessible1; 2) transported in a nonfunctioning state; or 3) unloaded and the ammunition is not readily accessible.
-The state also permits knowing possession of a concealable firearm if the possessor is age 21 or older and is transporting the gun in the passenger compartment of a motor vehicle, so long as the gun is otherwise lawfully possessed, or if he or she is traveling in a continuous journey peaceably through Missouri2.
+Missouri allows a person to knowingly possess a concealable firearm in a vehicle if it is: 1) not readily accessible; 2) transported in a nonfunctioning state; or 3) unloaded and the ammunition is not readily accessible.1 The state also permits knowing possession of a concealable firearm if the possessor is age 19 or older (or 18 or older for active or honorably discharged members of the United States Armed Forces), and is transporting the gun in the passenger compartment of a motor vehicle, so long as the gun is otherwise lawfully possessed, or if he or she is traveling in a continuous journey peaceably through Missouri.2

-Although holders of a concealed carry endorsement are generally prohibited from carrying a concealed firearm in certain places, the holder of a concealed carry endorsement may possess a firearm in a vehicle at these places so long as the firearm is not removed from the vehicle or brandished while the vehicle is there.
-See the Missouri Other Location Restrictions section for a list of these places.
+Although holders of a concealed carry permit are generally prohibited from carrying a concealed firearm in certain places, the holder of a concealed carry endorsement may possess a firearm in a vehicle at these places so long as the firearm is not removed from the vehicle or brandished while the vehicle is there.4 See the Missouri Other Location Restrictions section for a list of these places.

-No person may, generally, carry a firearm in or on any property, equipment, or vehicle relating to any public mass transportation system of the Bi-State Development Agency created by compact between Missouri and Illinois, without authorization from the agency6.
+Generally, no person may carry a firearm in or on any property, equipment, or vehicle relating to any public mass transportation system of the Bi-State Development Agency created by compact between Missouri and Illinois, without authorization from the agency6.

 An employer may prohibit employees or other persons from carrying a concealed firearm in vehicles owned by the employer7